 7. Kefir for Candida–Does Kefir Kill Candida?

 Despite some misinformation currently circulating the web, kefir is very beneficial in fighting candida overgrowth, as well as SIBO, intestinal permeability, constipation and diarrhea, to name a few.
 Kefir is a fermented probiotic food loaded with health benefits such as improving digestive function, regulating cholesterol, blood pressure, blood sugar, immune-building, improving liver and gallbladder function, etc.

 It’s also very effective in treating acne and other skin disorders, and contains anti-aging properties due to its abundance of antioxidants.

 According to an NIH study, “Kefir grains originate from the Caucasus region and are used for preparing beverages using sugar solution, milk, and fruit juice.
 As long as they are formed by a microbial consortium useful in the intestine, the produced drinks can be called probiotics.”

-People come up with some crazy ideas!
-Why on earth would you want to ingest sugary molasses with candida?
-And while baking soda might be beneficial on rare occasion for neutralizing over-acidity in the gut, I don’t recommend using it for anything other than scrubbing cooking pots or as a deodorizer for your fridge.
+While baking soda might be beneficial on rare occasion for neutralizing over-acidity in the gut, I don’t recommend using it for anything other than scrubbing cooking pots or as a deodorizer for your fridge.

 People have the weird notion that if you simply neutralize the acidity in the body and adjust the pH, you can eradicate candida.
 It’s not going to work.
 A multi-stage approach including good diet, lifestyle adjustments and taking a good anti-candida supplement is the only way.
 Just swallowing some bizarre concoction is not going to work – there’s no “magic bullet” or “instant” cure.